kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 For example, if you apply the `non-fungible-policy` to a token, the token is automatically configured to be minted only once.

 You can apply built-in policies to any token or write custom policies based on the `kip.token-policy-v2` standard.
-You can also apply policies to **collections** of tokens to establish **marketplace communities** that share a common approach to token ownership or token sales.
+You can also create **collections** of tokens using the `collection-policy` to establish **marketplace communities** that share a common approach to token ownership or token sales.
+After you create the group of tokens that make up the collection, the entire collection can be discovered from Chainweb events.

-For example, you can use token policies to define the following types of rules for creating, minting, burning, and transferring tokens:
+For example, you can use token policies to define the following types of rules:

-- You can create tokens with a **royalty** policy to specify a royalty rate as part of the token's metadata.
+- You can create tokens with a **royalty** policy to specify a royalty rate and the account that should receive royalties.

-- You can use a **mint** policy to specify whether a token is unique, part of a limited series, or a fully fungible coin.
+- You can use policies to control mint operations such as whether a token is unique, part of a limited series, or a fully fungible coin.

-- You can specify a **burn** policy to prevent certain tokens from being destroyed.
+- You can use policies to prevent certain tokens from being burned or to be burned only when under specific conditions are met.

-- You can define a **transfer** policy to restrict how tokens are transferred.
+- You can use policies to restrict how tokens are owned and transferred.

 ## Preparing to mint a token